Diseases & Conditions

 It is known that taking folic acid reduces the risks for neural tube defects like spina bifida.
 Because these types of defects develop so early in pregnancy, doctors today advise prospective mothers to take folic acid prior to becoming pregnant, as well as during pregnancy.
 As a result, the incidence of neural tube defects like myelomeningocele is declining.

 - Scoliosis (sideways curvature of the spine to the left or right).
-Scoliosis in children with myelomeningocele often results from a lack of neuromuscular control — not being able to consciously control movement.
+Scoliosis in children with myelomeningocele most often results from a lack of neuromuscular control — weak trunk muscles that cannot support the spine.
+This kind of scoliosis may be associated with what is called tethering of the spinal cord.

 - Lordosis (exaggerated sway back).
 Lordosis can occur when a child's hip muscles are tight, causing the pelvis to push forward and an exaggerated swayback to develop.